Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Introduction

-There is therefore an imperative need to develop learning-based methods for image reconstruction that do not rely on a large amount of high-quality ordered pairs of training data.
-In this work we develop a novel unsupervised knowledge-transfer strategy to transfer acquired ``reconstructive knowledge'' across different datasets using the Bayesian framework.
-The proposed framework falls into the class of deep unrolled methods, with the training process comprising of two phases.
-The first phase is supervised and is tasked with pretraining a reconstructor (a \ac{DNN}) on data pairs of ground truth images and corresponding measurement data (which are either simulated or experimentally collected).
-The second phase is unsupervised and at test-time fine-tunes the reconstructor learned in the first phase on clinically-realistic measurement data, using a novel regularised Bayesian loss.
-Extensive numerical experiments with low-dose and sparse-view \ac{CT} indicate that the proposed approach is competitive with state-of-the-art methods both quantitatively (in terms of PSNR and SSIM) and qualitatively, and that adaptation can significantly boost the performance.
-To the best of our knowledge, this is the first work to propose Bayesian unsupervised knowledge-transfer for test-time adaptation of a learned iterative reconstruction method.
-Furthermore, the use of the Bayesian framework allows us to capture predictive uncertainty of the reconstructions.
-Overall, our framework has the following distinct features: (i) adapting to unseen measurement data without the need for supervision (\ie ground truth images); (ii) leveraging reconstructive properties learned in the supervised phase for feature representation; (iii) providing uncertainty estimates on reconstructed images.
+Therefore, there is an imperative need to develop learned image reconstruction techniques that do not rely on a large amount of high-quality ordered pairs of training data.
+In a recent review \cite{WangYe:2020}, this issue has been identified as one of the key challenges in the next generation of learned reconstruction techniques.
+To address this outstanding challenge, in this work we develop a novel \ac{UKT} strategy to transfer acquired ``reconstructive knowledge'' across different datasets using the Bayesian framework.
+It comprises of two phases.
+The first phase is supervised and is tasked with pretraining a \ac{DNN} reconstructor on data pairs of ground truth images and corresponding measurement data (which can be either simulated or experimentally collected).
+The goal of this step is to capture inductive biases of the given reconstruction task using simulated or experimental data.
+The second phase is unsupervised.
+It fine-tunes the reconstructor learned in the first phase on clinically-realistic measurement data, using a novel regularised Bayesian loss.
+This fine-tunes the network to the target reconstruction task while maintaining the prior knowledge learned in the first step.
+Note that unlike supervised or semi-supervised learning, the proposed framework does not assume any ground truth data from the target domain, and hence it is an unsupervised learning method.
+Extensive numerical experiments with low-dose and sparse-view \ac{CT} on two datasets, i.e., FoamFanB \cite{Pelt:2018} and LoDoFanB \cite{leuschner2019lodopab}, indicate that the proposed approach is competitive with state-of-the-art methods both quantitatively and qualitatively, and that test-time adaptation can significantly boost performance.

-The rest of the paper is structured as follows.
-In Section \ref{sec:related_work}, we survey related work.
-In Section \ref{sec:method} we describe the setting, and discuss deep unrolled methods for image reconstruction and Bayesian deep learning.
-In Section \ref{sec:two-phase}, we develop the proposed two-phase unsupervised knowledge-transfer paradigm.
-In Section \ref{sec:result}, we present experimental results for low-dose and sparse-view \ac{CT}, including several benchmarks.
-In Section \ref{sec:discussion} we discuss the results obtained with the two-phase learning paradigm, and in Section \ref{sec:conclusion} we give concluding remarks.